 Prioritize.
 Prioritize.
 Prioritize.

 A home is not made in a day.
 Be it the budget, the carpenter, the retailer’s deadlines, or even trouble in getting some time-off from work to let the joiners in, it will be impossible to complete furnishing the whole house/apartment all at the same time.
+You might need time and help choosing the best secateurs, and various other tools and pieces of equipment for your house.
 Probably only two or three rooms will actually be fully furnished when you do move in (that is, if you haven’t bought/rented the place already fully furnished of course, in which case this article is null and void).
 The important thing is to make sure that those appliances and furnishings which actually make somewhere liveable are obviously there.
 I am referring to the bathroom of course, not to mention a bed, and maybe some sort of kitchen.
 This could even be a make-shift kitchenette to be used until you are waiting for your custom-made masterpiece.
 The same is true for your bedroom.
-As long as you have a mattress, you can put it on the floor if you want to move in immediately without waiting for your finely-finished bedroom furniture to arrive from Italy.
+As long as you have a mattress or a comfortable Bed in a box, you can put it on the floor if you want to move in immediately without waiting for your finely-finished bedroom furniture to arrive from Italy.